agourlay/post-on-my-fridge/Readme.md

 * a youtube video will embed a video player in the post.

+* a link to a twitter account will display the last tweet. (ex : http://twitter.com/#!/BarackObama ).

 You can move posts around by drag and drop.
 To delete a post, just drop it in the trashbin.

 More features to come, check the issues of the project :